KishorMesh/Generic-Batch-Processor/Reactive-Application/README.md

-﻿## Fault tolerant and resilient distributed application for batch processing using [Akka.NET](http://getakka.net/ "Akka.NET - .NET distributed actor framework").
+﻿## Fault tolerant and resilient Reactive application for distributed batch processing using [Akka.NET](http://getakka.net/ "Akka.NET - .NET distributed actor framework").
 The goal of this sample is to show you how to use Akka.Cluster to form resilient systems that can scale out across multiple processes or machines without complicated user-defined code or expensive tools.

 ## Workflow